-Let’s dig in deeper into the heap’s memory allocations spaces:
+Let’s dig deeper into the heap’s memory allocations spaces:

 |Young Generation Heap Layout|

-Garbage collection of the Young generation is called a minor garbage collection or Minor GC.
+The garbage collection of the young generation is called a minor garbage collection or Minor GC.
 A Minor GC is triggered when the JVM is unable to allocate new objects.
 Typically minor GC’s employ a Mark and Copy GC algorithm as opposed to a Mark, Sweep, and Compact algorithm.
 After a minor GC, the entire Eden space is empty.
 All live objects from the Eden space are moved to a survivor space.
 This also holds true for the populated survivor space.
-All objects from one of the survivor spaces are cleared and copied into the other space which was previously empty.
+All objects from one of the survivor spaces are cleared and copied into the other space, which was previously empty.
 During a Minor GC, the Old Generation is not collect.
 Minor GC’s necessitate stop-the-world pauses.

-VisualVM is a great tool to help visualize GC.
+VisualVM is a great tool to help visualise GC.
 The GIF below visualises a GC currently in progress.
 Let’s understand a number of concepts introduced above with the help of visual aid.
 The first thing to notices is the spaces section.
 There are five different spaces i.e. Old Generation, Eden, S0, S1, and Metaspace.
 The first thing to take cognizance of is that all new objects are allocated into Eden.
 You will notice the amount of memory occupied by Eden steadily increases.
 A Minor GC immediately decreases the space occupied by Eden.
-As most of the objects in Eden are dead these objects are removed from memory.
-The objects that are alive are copied into one of the survivor spaces i.e. S0 or S1.
-Notice how at any given point of time one of the survivor spaces is always empty.
+As most of the objects in Eden are dead, these objects are removed from memory.
+The objects that are alive are copied into one of the survivor spaces, i.e., S0 or S1.
+Notice how at any given point in time, one of the survivor spaces is always empty.
 On every minor GC, the survivor space occupied is switched.

 The diagram below helps us visualize the Java Heap.
 Notice the TLAB’s and the shared memory space in Eden.
 Also, take note of the card table and how it helps identify portions of the old generation that need to be scanned when doing a young generation collection.